nearform/initium-platform/architectural-design-records/dependency-management-automation.md

 * The bot should be configured to respect the semantic versioning of the packages.
 * Should not update packages that are not compatible with the current version.
 * Must be able to configure the schedule of updates.
-* Should be able to lock certain package version.
+* Should be able to lock certain package versions.

 ### Argument